Tim (Avicii album)

-Tim is the third and final studio album by Swedish DJ and producer Tim Bergling, known by the stage name Avicii, released on 6 June 2019.
-It is his sole posthomous album release following his death a year earlier.
-It includes the single "SOS", which was released on 10 April 2019.
-All profits from sales of the album go towards the Tim Bergling Foundation, set up following Avicii's suicide, for mental health awareness.
+Tim is the third and final studio album by Swedish DJ and producer Avicii, released on 6 June 2019.
+A sole posthumous album release following his death on 20 April 2018, it was supported by the singles "SOS", "Tough Love", "Heaven" and "Fades Away".
+All profits from sales of the album go towards the Tim Bergling Foundation, set up following Avicii's death, for mental health awareness.

 Background

 Avicii's third album was first mentioned in late 2016 after he signed with Universal Sweden, when it was said that his next album would be released in 2017.
 From 13 July to 2 August, Avicii began sharing teasers for new music and later released Avīci (01) on 11 August 2017 with a total of six tracks.
 In an interview, he stated that (01) was the first of three EPs, with his full third album to be released alongside the third EP.
 Recording for the album resumed in late 2017.
 During March 2018, Avicii continued to share updates via Instagram and other streaming sites of different IDs and demos being put together for the album, including what would become "Hold the Line", "Bad Reputation", "Tough Love", "Ain't a Thing", and "Fades Away", amongst other demos.
 According to Kristoffer Fogelmark, the track "Never Leave Me" was the last track Avicii worked on, finished only two days before he left for Oman.

 Following Avicii's death in April 2018, a representative said the following month that there were "no plans" to release any new material in the immediate future.
 In April 2019, it was announced that collaborators were enlisted to help finish the work on the album.
 A team of writers and producers made an album described as containing elements of "psychedelia, Arabian music, sounds of the Caribbean and more".
 The album's track listing was chosen from 16 possible songs.
 On 1 and 2 June 2019, fans were given a chance to listen to the album 4–5 days early by going to music cubes in various locations around the world.